 Town of Jasper

 The town of Jasper is located in the center of all the main attractions in Jasper National Park.
 If you are looking for grocery stores, restaurants, or any other services this is where you will find them!
-We highly recommend checking out the happy hour specials before deciding on where to eat as we found some great deals for half price food and drinks.
+We highly recommend checking out the happy hour specials before deciding on where to eat as there are some great deals for half price food and drinks.
+Our favorite happy hour special is at Earls Jasper, with great discounts on food and drinks every day of the week.
+In addition, their happy hour works for early-birds and night-owls as it is from 2:00 PM to 5:00 PM and from 9:00 PM to close.

-We toured Maligne Canyon on a guided afternoon icewalk with Maligne Canyon Icewalks.
-After meeting our small group, we were provided with winter boots, ice cleats, and a helmet for our walk.
-The walk began with a topside view of the frozen waterfalls.
-We learned that the unique Karst topography (basically underground rivers) is what is responsible for creating these unique waterfalls.
+You can tour Maligne Canyon on a guided icewalk with Maligne Canyon Icewalks.
+Tours are offered in the mornings and afternoons.
+They will provide you with winter boots, ice cleats, and a helmet for the ice walk.
+The Maligne Canyon Icewalk tour begins with a stunning topside view of the frozen waterfalls.
+The tour guide will help you learn about the geography and unique Karst topography (basically underground rivers) that is responsible for creating these unique waterfalls.

-Soon enough, we were walking through the base of the canyon, seeing the ice formations up close.
-If anyone is scared of walking on the frozen river, taking this guided tour is the best way to explore Maligne Canyon.
+Soon enough, you will be walking through the base of the canyon, seeing the ice formations up close as well as a number of waterfalls, that may or may not be frozen depending on the most recent weather conditions.
+If anyone is scared of walking on the frozen river, taking this guided tour is the best way to explore Maligne Canyon in winter.
 We had an experienced guide that was informative, fun, and made sure our safety was top priority.

-During the second half of our tour we got to see more of the canyon from the top, and crossing over some bridges with a very steep drop off.
+During the second half of the tour you will see more of the canyon from the top, and cross over some bridges with a very steep drop off to the icy canyon below.

-We wrapped up our tour with a hot beverage at the beautiful Maligne Canyon Wilderness Kitchen.
-The tour was a fantastic, safe and fun way to explore the ice canyon during the winter, and we can highly recommend it to everyone as one of the best things to do in Jasper.
+As you wrap up the tour, you will be welcomed back to the beautiful Maligne Canyon Wilderness Kitchen with a hot beverage, perfect for warming those cold hands!
+The tour is a fantastic, safe and fun way to explore the ice canyon during the winter, and we can highly recommend it to everyone as one of the best things to do in Jasper in winter.

 Where to Stay in Jasper